SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

 1. Right-click the first line of the file, and select *Run Tests*.

-   At this point, you should see 3 failing tests.
+   At this point, you should see three failing tests.

 ## Step 6: Write your logic